popei69/iDevWeb/README.md

 Help and More:
 =======

-Read my french blog on it : http://benoitpasquier.fr contact me at b.pasquier69@gmail.com
+Read my french blog on it : https://benoitpasquier.com